 Students come for spiritual enrichment, deeper understanding and experience of their faith, discernment of God’s guidance, sabbatical study, and education and formation for new spiritual guidance ministries in the church and the world.
 Students might be parish lay leaders, parish clergy, chaplains, artists and performers, business leaders, teachers, homemakers, or employees of non-profit organizations.
 The CCS prepares leaders for ministries of spiritual guidance in a variety of settings: congregations, religious communities, schools, health chaplaincies, and vocational and religious counseling centers.

-Through the CCS, General Seminary offers Master of Arts and Master of Sacred Theology degrees and a Certificate in Spiritual Direction.
-The course titled “AT1: Introduction to Christian Spirituality” serves as a foundational academic course, while practicums offer both scholarly formation and experiential learning.
-Viewing ongoing supervision as key to a healthy spiritual direction practice, the CCS also requires degree and certificate students to take three credits of supervision courses in which their ministry is reviewed by a professor alongside peers.
-M.A. students also take foundational courses in other theological fields, as well as electives according to their research and vocational interests.
-They either write a thesis or prepare a project in Spiritual Direction.
-S.T.M. students have the option of writing a thesis or pursuing a non-thesis track that focuses more on coursework.
+Through the CCS, General Seminary offers Master of Arts (45 credits) and Master of Sacred Theology (24 credits) degrees and Certificates (18 credits) in Spiritual Direction.
+Each program includes the academic study of Christian Spirituality, practicum courses that offer experiential learning, and supervision of ministry courses.
+Master of Arts students also take foundational courses in other theological fields, such as Scripture and Pastoral Theology, and either write a thesis or prepare a final project in Spiritual Direction.
+Master of Sacred Theology students have the option of writing a thesis or pursuing a non-thesis track that focuses more on coursework.